Administrative Law Judge Pay System

 An ALJ who is appointed and placed in level AL-3 must be paid at the minimum rate A, unless the ALJ is eligible for a higher rate because of prior service or superior qualifications.

-- With prior OPM approval, an agency may offer a higher than minimum rate to a former ALJ with superior qualifications who is eligible for reinstatement.
+- With prior OPM approval, an agency may offer a higher than minimum rate, up to the maximum rate F, to an ALJ applicant or a former ALJ with superior qualifications who is eligible for appointment to a position at AL-3.**

-* By October 1, 2024, agencies must establish a policy that includes: (1) Designation of officials with the authority to approve and set pay based on an applicant’s highest previous Federal rate of basic pay; (2) Whether setting pay based on an applicant's highest previous Federal rate of basic pay is discretionary or mandatory; (3) The factors the designated officials may or must consider in determining the rate at which to set the applicant’s pay, which must include how pay has been set for other ALJs; and (4) Documentation and recordkeeping requirements sufficient to allow reconstruction of the action.
+Each agency must establish a policy that includes: (1) Designation of officials with the authority to approve and set pay based on an applicant’s highest previous federal rate of basic pay; (2) Whether setting pay based on an applicant's highest previous federal rate of basic pay is discretionary or mandatory; (3) The factors the designated officials may or must consider in determining the rate at which to set the applicant’s pay, which must include how pay has been set for other ALJs; and (4) Documentation and recordkeeping requirements sufficient to allow reconstruction of the action.

-** By October 1, 2024, agencies’ requests to OPM must include: (1) A description of the applicant’s or former ALJ’s superior qualifications; (2) How pay has been set for ALJs who had similar qualifications (based on the level, type, or quality of the applicant’s or former ALJ’s skills or competencies or other qualities and experiences) and who have been newly appointed to positions that are similar to the ALJ’s position (based on the position’s occupational series, organization, geographic location, or other job-relevant factors), if applicable; and (3) The proposed rate of basic pay and justification for that rate.
-An agency will not be able to consider an applicant’s or former ALJ's non-Federal salary history (existing salary or prior salary) or a salary from a competing job offer.
+An agency's request to OPM must include: (1) A description of the applicant’s or former ALJ’s superior qualifications; (2) How pay has been set for ALJs who had similar qualifications (based on the level, type, or quality of the applicant’s or former ALJ’s skills or competencies or other qualities and experiences) and who have been newly appointed to positions that are similar to the ALJ’s position (based on the position’s occupational series, organization, geographic location, or other job-relevant factors), if applicable; and (3) The proposed rate of basic pay and justification for that rate.
+An agency may not consider an applicant’s or former ALJ's non-federal salary history (existing salary or prior salary) or a salary from a competing job offer.
 For further information, see OPM’s final regulations issued in January 2024.

 Administrative law judge positions placed at AL-2 or AL-1 are paid at the established rates for those levels.